-Impact Justice’s forthcoming six-part report, Eating Behind Bars: Ending the Hidden Punishment of Food in Prison, which will be released starting Dec.
-2, illuminates the dehumanizing prison food experience and how the lasting physical and psychological effects impact not only individuals, but also families, communities, and society as a whole.
+Impact Justice’s six-part report, Eating Behind Bars: Ending the Hidden Punishment of Food in Prison illuminates the dehumanizing prison food experience and how the lasting physical and psychological effects impact not only individuals, but also families, communities, and society as a whole.

-Join us for a virtual conversation that explores the prison eating environment and its profound impacts on physical and emotional health, the relationship between food and trauma, and how we can begin creating healthier practices.
-The event will feature Anti Recidivism Coalition’s Executive Director and Impact Justice board member, Sam Lewis, and Leslie Soble, Impact Justice Research Fellow and lead author of our Eating Behind Bars report.
-The event will be moderated by Aishatu Yusuf, Impact Justice’s Director of Innovation Programs.
+Watch this virtual conversation as it explores the prison eating environment and its profound impacts on physical and emotional health, the relationship between food and trauma, and how we can begin creating healthier practices.
+The event features Anti Recidivism Coalition’s Executive Director and Impact Justice board member, Sam Lewis, and Leslie Soble, Impact Justice Research Fellow and lead author of our Eating Behind Bars report.
+The event is moderated by Aishatu Yusuf, Impact Justice’s Director of Innovation Programs.

 About the speakers: